 This work was originally released as 'Life Among the Modocs' .
 This work is based on Miller’s years among the mining towns and Indian camps of northernmost California during the tumultuous 1850s.
 Miller attempted to form an Indian republic among the Pit River Indians, the Klamaths, Shastas, and Modocs.

-'Joaquin' [Cincinnatus Heine] Miller (1837-1913) traveled to the California gold fields in 1854 at the age of 17 he went to the California gold fields.
-During his time in California he tried his hand at a variety of profession (mining camp cook, a lawyer and a judge, a newspaper writer, a conservationist, and a Pony Express rider.)
+'Joaquin' [Cincinnatus Heine] Miller (1837-1913) traveled to the California gold fields in 1854 at the age of 17.
+During his time in California he tried his hand at a variety of professions (mining camp cook, a lawyer and a judge, a newspaper writer, a conservationist, and a Pony Express rider.)
 His true love was writing and he proclaimed himself 'The Poet of the Sierras' and 'The Byron of the Rockies.'
 At the urging of Ina D. Coolbrith, he changed his name to Joaquin Miller sometime around 1870.
 Howes M608.